 How to build a marketing funnel

 Below are 10 steps that you must follow to ensure success in your marketing funnels.

 #1 Know your market

 This is the first thing you need to understand.
 I don’t mean know what market your product or service is aimed at, I mean to know who is in the market, what they are doing for customer acquisition and what you are up against.
 This will help with your customer acquisition and brand awareness.

 #2 Know your client

 #3 Devise your strategy

 If you have completed steps 1 and 2, you are in a solid position to develop high performing marketing funnels although there is still a lot more to do.
 After doing your competitor analysis and defining your personas you need to define your marketing strategy.

 Your persona work will have given you the information you need to know:

 - what content your prospects prefer,

 - what social media channels they are active for work-related information in,

 - what offline channels they use,

 - what frustrations led to consideration for a product or service like the one you offer

-- Why they prefer your approach or your rivals approach in choosing their final choices
+- Why do they prefer your approach or your rival’s approach in choosing their final choices

 - Who is responsible for what choice at which stage of the decision-making process

 These are just a few critical pieces of information that you will need to devise your content-led inbound marketing strategy.
 The work you should have done by now will reveal more than I have listed, but you should get the gist.

 #4 Find the skills

 Let’s face it, not all of us are creatives, writing content and copy or producing graphics and videos are not everyday skills.
 We often have to outsource these so make sure you know where to go for what you need.
-Although I'm a great believer of refraining to attempt something through fear of it not being polished enough, ultimately you shouldn’t refuse a content type for that reason.
+Although I'm a great believer in refraining to attempt something through fear of it not being polished enough, ultimately you shouldn’t refuse a content type for that reason.

 For example, I found a video/production company, and I chose them because they approach their production of video content from an inbound marketing perspective.
 This aligned our strategic goals.